nvogroup/api-samples/README.md

 # More docs

-To view all available endpoints and their required request bodies, navigate to the [**APIs**](https://api-portal.nvoconsolidation.com/apis) page within the API Management portal.
+To view all available endpoints and their required request bodies, navigate to the [**APIs**](https://api-portal.nvoconsolidation.com/apis) page within the API portal.
 This page displays a list of all available APIs.
 Clicking on any Api will open a detailed screen where you can see all endpoints and their corresponding request bodies.

 ![Api's page](images/apis_page.png)